nasa/harmony-opendap-subsetter/tests/data/README.md

     down to only contain the six required dimension variables.<br><br>

 * ATL16_prefetch.nc4
-  - A sample output file that contains only the six required dimension variables for the ATL16 collection.<br><br>
+  - A sample output file that contains the six required dimension variables and one requested science variable in the ATL16 collection.<br><br>

 * ATL16_prefetch_group.dmr
   - An example `.dmr` file that is identical to the `ATL16_prefetch.dmr` file except for an additional fabricated nested group variable, whereas all the variables in the ATL16 collection are in the root directory.<br><br>

 * ATL16_prefetch_group.nc4
-  - A sample output file that is identical to the `ATL16_prefetch.nc4` file except for an additional fabricated nested group variable (the same one in the ATL16_prefetch_group.dmr file).<br><br>
+  - A sample output file that is nearly identical to the `ATL16_prefetch.nc4` file except for an additional fabricated nested group variable (the same one in the ATL16_prefetch_group.dmr file).<br><br>